-- Study 1: The primary pharmacokinetic analysis should attempt to include all patients in the study (with a determination of both single dose and steady state AUC, C{max} , T{max} , and CL/F). - Study 2: The primary efficacy endpoint should be the JRA 30% Definition of Improvement (JRA-DOI), but assessment of other efficacy variables outside the JRA core set is encouraged.
+- The primary pharmacokinetic analysis should include a sufficient number of patients in the study to detect a 30% difference in apparent clearance between JRA and adult RA patient populations. - The primary efficacy endpoint should be the JRA 30% Definition of Improvement (JRA-DOI), but assessment of other efficacy variables outside the JRA core set is encouraged.